 The truth is that for data conscious companies, a DAM system is always a must.
 However, leveraging only a DAM might not do the trick.
 Modern companies who have set their minds to creating omnichannel digital experiences need an extra push if they want to go beyond asset management.

-A CMS goes beyond asset management; it gives you all you need to build and deliver digital experiences.
+A modern CMS like Storyblok offers developers and marketers a robust DAM system packed into a top-of-the-line CMS that gives them all the tools to run a reliable digital content production environment.
+Our system goes beyond asset management.
+It gives you all you need to build and deliver digital experiences.
 It integrates asset management and takes it to the next level by adding digital content authoring tools.

 If you’re still not sure a CMS is the right tool for you, we wrote a whitepaper called Content Management for eCommerce where we help you understand CMSs better and identify when it’s the right time to upgrade your CMS.